xtaci/grasshopper/README.md

 │                                       │           │                                   │
 └───────────────────────────────────────┘           └───────────────────────────────────┘
 ```
-### Step 1: Start a Level-2 Relayer to the Google DNS Server(On your Cloud Server🖥️)
+### Step 1: Start a Level-2 Relay to the DNS Server (On Your Cloud Server 🖥️)

 ```sh
 ./grasshopper start --ci aes --co none -l "CLOUD_PUBLIC_IP:4000" -n "8.8.8.8:53,1.1.1.1:53"
 ```

-- `--ci aes`: Decrypts the iocoming packet from Level-1 Relayer. (`ci` stands for cipher-in)
+- `--ci aes`: Decrypts incoming packets from the Level-1 relay. (`ci` stands for cipher-in)
-- `--co none`: Transfers decrypted plaintext DNS query packet to Google DNS. (`co` stands for cipher-out)
+- `--co none`: Forwards decrypted plaintext DNS query packets to the DNS server. (`co` stands for cipher-out)

-### Step 2: Start a Level-1 Relayer to the Level-2 Relayer(On your Laptop💻)
+### Step 2: Start a Level-1 Relay to the Level-2 Relay (On Your Laptop 💻)

 ```sh
 ./grasshopper start --ci none --co aes -l "127.0.0.1:4000" -n "CLOUD_PUBLIC_IP:4000"
 ```

-- `--ci none`: Since `dig` command queries in plaintext, we do not need to decrypt the incoming packet.
+- `--ci none`: Since the `dig` command sends queries in plaintext, no decryption is needed for incoming packets.
-- `--co aes`: Encrypts and relays packets to Level-2 Relayer.
+- `--co aes`: Encrypts and forwards packets to the Level-2 relay.

-### Step 3: Query Level-1 Relayer with `dig`(On your Laptop💻)
+### Step 3: Query the Level-1 Relay with `dig` (On Your Laptop 💻)

 ```sh
 dig google.com @127.0.0.1 -p 4000